 Demolition sites are busy places.
 You have the workers, the building set to be demolished and dismantled, and the tools, equipment, and heavy machinery the workers need to do it.
 As busy as these sites may be, there’s still room for one more crucial piece of equipment: an industrial scrap magnet.
-Eminently familiar to those in the recycling industry, this specialized heavy-duty electromagnet can also find a great deal of use on demolition jobs.
+Eminently familiar to those in the recycling industry, this specialized heavy-duty scrap lifting magnet can also find a great deal of use on demolition jobs.
 There are very good reasons to have an industrial scrap magnet at your demolition site.
 If your arsenal of demolition equipment doesn’t yet include electromagnets, here’s why it should.

 Less Work, More Savings